Our Patron - Sarah Ulmer

-Cambridge Lifeskills provides a free counselling service to the fifteen schools in the Cambridge district.
+Cambridge Lifeskills provides a free counselling service to the thirteen public schools in the Cambridge district.

-The counsellors work with children in the five to fifteen years age group.
+The counsellors work with tamariki and rangatahi in the five to fifteen years age group.
 The counsellors find it is frequently necessary if not essential to also include families in the work they do with the children.

 The counselling service has become an integral part of the support network available to the children of Cambridge.

-Being local enables families with children in different schools to be seen and counselled in their familiar school environment.
-It also allows for close monitoring of the referred children.
+Being local enables whanau with students in different schools to be seen and counselled in their familiar school environment.
+It also allows for close monitoring of the referred students.

-The counsellors usually work with the children in their base schools, negating the need for children to travel during the school day.
+The counsellors usually work with the students in their base schools, negating the need for them to travel during the school day.

 There have been traumatic incidents occur in the Cambridge schools and having ready access to counsellors in the community has benefited children and school staff at these difficult times.

-Changes in society have meant many children are now exposed to an increasing range and number of issues.
+Changes in society have meant many rangatahi are now exposed to an increasing range and number of issues.
 Children do not have the skills to deal with these but they are with encouragement and support often willing to talk through their personal situation with trusted adults such as the Cambridge Lifeskills counsellors.
 We as a group greatly appreciate the support of sponsors and supporters and take every opportunity to make the wider community aware of these generous gestures of support.

 Currently there are a team of Counsellors and Child Centered Play Therapists working for Cambridge Lifeskills.

 Our 2022 Team

 Below are the amazing and superbly qualified counsellors we have on the Cambridge Lifeskills team:

 Manager - Clinical Leader